+Whether any specific metric is informative for distinguishing an observed SAD from its statistical baseline will depend on the distribution of shapes in the feasible set for the corresponding S and N. Although most feasible sets are dominated by the hollow-curve shape, different values of S, N, and the ratio of N to S will modulate the detailed attributes of the SADs in a feasible set (Locey and White 2013).
+For example, if the ratio of N to S is close to 1, all possible SADs are mathematically constrained to be fairly even (Locey and White 2013).
+Although an SAD that is very even would be highly unusual in most cases, it would be expected in this situation.
+Correspondingly, our ability to infer the presence of an ecological mechanism that predisposes a community to be even will thus depend on the ratio of N to S. The feasible set therefore allows us to appropriately calibrate our expectations for what types of observations would be surprising for an SAD given the specific constraints imposed by its S and N.

-The specificity, or vagueness, of the expectations derived from the statistical baseline is critically important for disentangling the aspects of the SAD that are likely generated by statistical constraints from those generated by other processes.
-If the vast majority of mathematically possible SADs are similar in shape – generating a very specific, narrowly defined statistical baseline – then even small deviations between an observed SAD and this baseline can signal the operation of ecological processes.
-However, if many different shapes occur with more even frequency in the feasible set, the statistical baseline is less specific and less well defined, and our sensitivity for distinguishing biological signal from statistical constraints is greatly reduced.
+Accounting for variation in the specificity, or vagueness, of the expectations derived from the statistical baseline will be critically important for disentangling the aspects of the SAD that can be attributed statistical constraints from those that result from other processes.
+If the vast majority of mathematically possible SADs are similar in shape –a specific, narrowly defined statistical baseline – then even small deviations between an observed SAD and this baseline can signal the operation of ecological processes.
+However, if many different shapes are common in the feasible set, then the statistical baseline is less well-defined, and our sensitivity for distinguishing biological signal from statistical constraints is reduced.
 In general, a poorly defined statistical baseline is more likely to occur when the size of the community, in terms of S and N, is small, because in such cases there may be too few possible SADs in the feasible set for a particular shape to emerge as the most common, and therefore most likely, shape.
-When this occurs, we have reduced confidence that even an observation that deviates from the statistical baseline did not emerge at random from the relatively restricted pool of possible outcomes (Jaynes 1957).
-This general concern has been acknowledged in efforts to comparing ecological observations to statistical baselines (Harte 2011, White et al. 2012, Locey and White 2013) but there has not yet been a quantification of these effects for the SAD or an identification of the range of community sizes most strongly affected.
-Because ecologists study the SAD for communities varying in size from the very small – S and N < 5 – to the enormous – S and N >> 1000 – identifying the community sizes for which we can and cannot confidently detect deviations from the statistical baseline is necessary to appropriately contextualize our interpretations.
+Statistical baselines with broad distributions will therefore impede our ability to assess whether observed deviations ecologically generated or expected to emerge randomly (Jaynes 1957).
+This general concern has been acknowledged (Harte 2011, White et al. 2012, Locey and White 2013) but there has not yet been a quantification of these effects.
+Because ecologists study the SAD for a large range of S and N, identifying the communities for which we can and cannot confidently detect deviations from the statistical baseline is necessary to appropriately contextualize our interpretations.

 Here we use the feasible set to define statistical baselines for empirical SADs for 22,000 communities of birds, mammals, trees, and miscellaneous other taxa.
-We then compare observed SADs to their corresponding statistical baselines and evaluate 1) if the shapes of observed SADs consistently deviate from their statistical baseline, 2) how the specificity of the statistical baseline varies over ranges of S and N, and 3) whether this variation appears to be associated with variation in our capacity to detect deviations between observations and the corresponding baselines.
+We then compare observed SADs to their corresponding statistical baselines and evaluate 1) if the shapes of observed SADs consistently deviate from their statistical baseline, 2) how the characteristics and specificity of the statistical baseline varies over ranges of S and N, and 3) whether this variation influences our capacity to detect deviations between observations and the corresponding baselines.

 Methods

+Data and code for all of our analyses can be accessed at www.github.com/diazrenata/scadsanalysis.

 Datasets